Dog Separation Anxiety Guide: Symptoms, Training, and Help

 - Injuries to mouth, paws, or limbs from escape attempts

+In some cases, anxiety-driven repetitive behavior presents as tail chasing — spinning toward the tail as a self-soothing mechanism when separation distress is not addressed.
 If you observe any of these, the anxiety has reached a level where professional behavioral support is strongly indicated.

 Camera observation tips: Place one camera near the main exit (front door or garage entry) and one with a wide-angle view of the dog’s usual resting area.
 Review footage at three key time points: within the first 5 minutes of departure, at 20-30 minutes (when bored dogs typically settle), and in the middle of your absence.
 This footage is also valuable to share with a veterinary behaviorist or trainer.